ws111994/Guide-to-Notion/docs/task2.md

 1. Create new page inside your task board.

-Click on the top of the page and input this follwowing command in your Notion and press `Enter` .
+Click on the top of the page and input this follwowing command in your Notion and press `Return` .

 >```
 > /page